wordofwarning/wordofwarning.org/hab/worksahead/index.md

 Our twelfth edition, [Works Ahead: Radiator](/archive/2024-worksahead) took place in May: eight very different artists came together for an informal evening sharing of Live Art at <a href="https://mmu.ac.uk/about-us/buildings/grosvenor-east" target="_blank">MMU Grosvenor East</a>, before they embarked on a path of shared exploration over an incubator weekend… Artists: Ash Cox, chris brown, E.M.
 Parry, Heather Alice, ITZATNA, Jamil Keating, Kelvin Atmadibrata, Lauren Greer.
 See [images](/galleries/2024-woah).

 #### 2025
-Our [thirteenth Works Ahead](/current/2025-worksahead) returns to <a href="https://contactmcr.com" target="_blank">Contact</a> on 15+16 May, with a double bill from artists Adèle Le Gallez and Martha Pailing…
+Our [thirteenth Works Ahead](/current/2025-worksahead) returned to <a href="https://contactmcr.com" target="_blank">Contact</a> on 15–16 May, with a double bill from artists Adèle Le Gallez and Martha Pailing…

 Works Ahead 2025 commissioned by [hÅb](/hab) and <a href="https://contactmcr.com" target="_blank">Contact</a>; produced by [hÅb](/hab); supported using public funding by Arts Council England.<br>Works Ahead Project Mentor: Peader Kirk